 Messrs.
 Gatto and Reisner, who are "interested persons" as defined in Section 2(a)(19) of the 1940 Act, serve as the co-chief executive officers and co-chairmen of the Board.
 The Board believes that Messrs.
-Gatto and Reisner, as the Company's co-chief executive officers and co-chairmen of the Board, are the directors with the most knowledge of the Company's business strategy and are best situated to serve as chairmen of the Board.
-The Company's charter, as well as regulations governing BDCs generally, require that a majority of the Board be persons other than "interested persons" of the BDC, as defined in Section 2(a)(19) of the 1940 Act.
+Gatto and Reisner, as the Company's co-chief executive officers and co-chairmen of the Board, are the directors with the most knowledge of the Company's business strategy and are best situated to serve as chairmen of the Board be persons other than "interested persons" of the BDC, as defined in Section 2(a)(19) of the 1940 Act.
 The Board does not currently have a lead Independent Director.
-The Board, after considering various factors, including, among other things, its current duties, responsibilities and the overall business of the Company, has concluded that its structure is appropriate at this time.
-The Board will continue to monitor the Company's structure and determine whether it remains appropriate based on the complexity of the Company's operations.
+The Board, after considering various factors, including, among other things, its current duties, responsibilities and the overall business of the Company's structure and determine whether it remains appropriate based on the complexity of the Company's operations.